-What would be the right barrel length for you?
+And if barrel length is important, what would be the right for you?

 What’s the ideal shotgun barrel length?